data-science-in-ed/Syllabus/README.md

 ## Assessment

 In EDCT-GE 2550 students will be attempting several data science projects, however, unlike most courses, students will not be asssessed based on how successful they are in completing these projects.
-Rather students will be assessed on two key components for future sucess: contribution and organization. *Contribution* reflects the extent to which students participate in the course, how often they tweet, whether or not they complete assignments and quizzes, attend class, etc. *Organization* reflects how well students document their process and maintain data and software resources.
+Rather students will be assessed on two key components for future sucess: contribution and organization. **Contribution** reflects the extent to which students participate in the course, how often they tweet, whether or not they complete assignments and quizzes, attend class, etc. **Organization** reflects how well students document their process and maintain data and software resources.
 For example, maintaining a well organized Zotero library with notes, maintaining a well organized Github account and maintaining organized data sets that are labelled appropriately.
-To do well in EDCT-GE 2550 requires that students finish the course with the resources to sucessfully use data science in education **in the future**.
+To do well in EDCT-GE 2550 requires that students finish the course with the resources to sucessfully use data science in education *in the future*.
+Do the work and stay organized and all will be well!

+## Week-by-week

 <A HREF="#unit1">Unit 1: Introduction</A>